boltops-tools/kubes/docs/_docs/config/hooks/ruby.md

   foo: <%= ENV['SECRET_FOO'] %>
 ```

+Note, the example above is used to explain how Ruby can be used as the execute option.
+For secrets, kubes supports secrets with some helpers.
+See: [Secrets Pattern Docs]({% link _docs/patterns/secrets.md %})

 ## Ruby Object

 When the Ruby object, Kubes expects it to have a `call` method and will run it.
 Example: